A number of factors can cause financial anxiety, from market volatility to a lack of financial confidence.

-From record inflation to continued market volatility, there are plenty of reasons to feel anxious about money and the wealth you’ve worked hard to build.
+From persistent high inflation to rising interest rates to continued market volatility, there are plenty of reasons to feel anxious about money and the wealth you’ve worked hard to build.
 If you’re worried about your finances, know that you’re not alone.

 The good news?
 There are things you can do to reduce your financial anxiety and feel empowered to take control of your finances now and in the future.

-According to the Financial Health Institute, financial stress is “a condition that is the result of financial and/or economic events that create anxiety, worry or a sense of scarcity, and is accompanied by a physiological stress response.”
-Left unchecked, financial stress can lead to serious health consequences, such as cause cardiovascular disease, diabetes and obesity, as well as mental health issues such as depression.2
+Financial stress is an emotional state of anxiety or worry about money that’s often accompanied by a physical response.2 Left unchecked, financial stress can lead to serious health consequences, such as cause cardiovascular disease, diabetes and obesity, as well as mental health issues such as depression.2

 Having more money doesn’t necessarily lessen the risk of financial stress.
 “As one’s wealth grows, so does financial complexity due to taxes, legislation and new investment choices,” says Shannon Baustian, private wealth advisor for U.S. Bank Private Wealth Management.
 “High net worth individuals also worry about the impact on the next generations.”